herokong/Davenger-Theme/README.md

 # davenger

 Welcome to Davenger!
 This is a simple gem-based theme developed with Jekyll theme.
+Davenger is using a drop-in css for styling each post.

 <img src="https://raw.githubusercontent.com/herokong/Davenger-Theme/master/_screenshot/davenger.png"/>